Gulshan1357/nexus-game-engine/Nexus/src/Systems/README.md

      - **`InputSystem`**: Subscribed to the `KeyPressEvent`.
 When the event is triggered, it executes the necessary actions based on the event data.

 6. **Render Debug System**
-   - Requires: `TransformComponent` and `ColliderTypeComponent`.
+   - Requires: `TransformComponent`.
    - Purpose: Renders various debug information.
-     - Currently renders outlines for different collider shapes (Box, Sphere, Polygon).
+     - Renders outlines for different collider shapes (Box, Sphere, Polygon).
+     - Draw a line between entities connected by joint constraint.

 7. **Animation System**
    - Requires: `SpriteComponent` and `AnimationComponent`.